-Cinemas and media rooms - depends very much on room size as well as performance level - a cinema starts from about £20,000 in a smaller space, a media room can be less, especially if TV based, or could be more.
+Cinemas and media rooms - depends very much on room size as well as performance level - a cinema starts from about £20,000 in a smaller space, a media room could be less, especially if it's TV based, and it could be more.
 We look at this in greater detail in How much does a Home Cinema really cost?
 A cost saving tip - could you divide the room, making it smaller and for fewer people?

 Whole-home video - The key question here is how many TVs, and how many source devices - e.g. Sky, Apple, Roku, Blu-Ray or DVD, etc - do you need?
-The entry point is 4 screens and 4 sources, while 'mainstream' products top out at 8x8 - 8 sources and 8 screens.
-Adding more than that needs a network-based video system - not technically hard, but more expensive.
-An entry-level 4x4 system, which has basic TV, Sky and Apple control built-in, costs from £1200 for hardware, plus cabling and installation.
+The entry point is 4 screens and 4 sources.
+If you have more than 8 screens or sources you'll want a network-based video system - not technically difficult but costs more.
+An entry-level 4x4 system, with TV, Sky and Apple controls built-in, costs from £1200 for the hardware, plus cabling and installation.

-Lighting and shading - for more circuits, higher quality and esoteric lighting fixtures, nicer keypads or real switches - move us up the quality range.
-Product like Lutron RA2 Select is very well priced - £250 for a central processor, £125 per switched or dimmed circuit and from £60 per wall panel.
+Lighting and shading - The new Lutron RA2 Select is very well priced - £250 for a central processor, £125 per switched or dimmed circuit and from £60 per wall panel.

 Automated blinds vary with the size of your windows, and with your fabric choice, starting from around £750 each.
 Curtain tracks will depend on the length, and weight of the curtains.

-For more complicated and larger schemes we can't really give guide pricing, we'd want to see the lighting design first - or we can help prepare that.
-DALI control reduces the cost in the lighting control system but usually adds to the cost of the lighting itself - it's more suitable for larger schemes.
+For more complicated and larger schemes we can't really give guide pricing, we'd want to see the lighting design first - or we can help you create that.
+The DALI system (Digital Addressable Lighting Interface) reduces cost in the lighting control, but adds to the cost of the lighting - it's more suitable for fairly large schemes.

 Integrated control system - Central processor from £650, basic handsets from £250, wall panels from £500.